mm80843/T3.5/docs/Benef/PBN__Benef_1215.md

 # __Reduced depressive symptoms__

-## Name of the Benefit

-Increasing the dimensions of apartments can reduce depressive symptoms and improve mental health

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in improving indoor qualities can enhance the living experience and mental well-being of individuals, potentially leading to increased property value and tenant satisfaction.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1360.md)